 Ratings: 7.6/10 IMDb , 85% Rotten Tomatoes , 8.1/10 MyDramaList

 Why: My mind and heart are filled with happiness and enthusiasm about this sad love story movie after seeing the trailer on Facebook, so I download it to watch it.
 And after watching the complete version of the movie with subtitles.
-I was pleased and didn’t waste my time sharing this movie with my family and friends.
+I am happy and didn’t waste my time sharing this movie with my family and friends.
 The twist at the end of the film makes me cry with joy because it’s incredible and a must-see film.
 I’m going to keep it as part of my favorite saddest Korean movies in my collection now.

 Plot: Through overdosing upon pills, Sang-man tries to commit suicide but fails.
 By falling off a drawbridge and inside a river, he tries to kill himself but rescued.
 Sang-man, who taken to the hospital, awakens and sees a man smoking next to him.
 He informs the other patrons of the hospital, but nobody believes him.
 He finally sees four spirits during his visit to the clinic.
 Moreover if you dont have interest in sad movies have a look at best Korean movies 2018

 Meanwhile, at the hospital, Sang-man faces nurse Jung Yun-soo and instantly occurs in love.
 Sang-man clear from the hospital.
-And he is tracked back to his residence by the ghosts.
+And he is track back to his residence by the ghosts.
 He tries to ask the spirits politely why they are there, but he does not respond.

 11- Train To Busan